abap2UI5/docs/docs/get_started/next.md

 # What's Next?

-Expand your skills and explore more!
+Expand your skills and dive deeper into abap2UI5!

 #### Development
-Looking to sharpen your development skills?
-Explore advanced guides and best practices to take your abap2UI5 projects to the next level.
+Want to level up your development skills?
+Explore advanced guides and best practices to elevate your abap2UI5 projects.
 Start learning [here.](/development/general)

 #### Configuration
-Ready to prepare abap2UI5 for production?
+Preparing abap2UI5 for production?
 Follow the configuration guides to ensure a smooth, optimized setup for your system.
-Get started [here.](/configuration/setup)
+Begin [here.](/configuration/setup)

 #### Addons
-Enhance your abap2UI5 apps with additional features and functionalities by installing new add-ons.
-Discover them [here.](/addons/addons)
+Enhance your abap2UI5 applications with additional features and functionalities by installing new add-ons.
+Discover more [here.](/addons/addons)

 #### Apps
-Explore ready-to-use apps to jumpstart your projects.
+Jumpstart your projects by exploring ready-to-use apps.
 Find them [here.](/addons/apps)

 #### Blogs
-Gain more insights by checking out the latest blog posts.
-Dive into the community content [here.](/resources/blogs)
+Stay informed with the latest insights and community content.
+Check out the latest blog posts [here.](/resources/blogs)